How to differentiate between fresh ink and frozen ink

 Frequently asked questions

-There are several ways to distinguish between fresh and frozen ink.
-Firstly, fresh ink has a stronger scent, while frozen ink may have a faint or non-existent smell.
-Fresh ink is also more fluid and will flow smoothly when the bottle is tilted, whereas frozen ink tends to be thicker and may even appear clumpy or frozen in parts.
-Another key difference is that fresh ink will produce a darker, more vibrant print, whereas frozen ink may result in a lighter or uneven print.
+There are a few key indicators that can help you distinguish between fresh and frozen ink.
+Firstly, fresh ink will have a stronger scent, resembling that of a printer or new markers.
+Frozen ink, on the other hand, may have a faint smell, but it won’t be as potent.
+Secondly, fresh ink is more fluid and will flow smoothly when you tilt the bottle.
+Frozen ink tends to be thicker and may even appear clumpy or frozen in parts.